The hottest new trend but what are they?

 Inside the Content Folder in My Studies (Blackboard Learn VLE)

 Click on the image below to see a larger version on a new tab.
 The layout shown below includes: ‘What is a Watch Party?’; the schedule; instructions for accessing the video smart chapters; the video (or if you have separate videos these would be here).
 Then any activities or worksheets would be included below.

 In this example I have used Panopto Table of Contents to split up an existing lecture video into chunks rather than providing three separate videos.
 It would be worth demonstrating how to access the table of content in your session via screensharing so that students are clear on how it works.

 Where is the video playing?

 This is also a very important point.
-This probably won’t be an issue if you are watching your own lecture, but if you choose to use third-party content such as BOB, YouTube, or Vimeo you do need to be aware of ‘where’ your students are.
+This probably won’t be an issue if you are using your own lecture content, but if you choose to use third-party content such as Box of Broadcasts (BOB), YouTube, or Vimeo you do need to be aware of ‘where’ your students are.
 This is because there are digital rights management factors and content restrictions in different countries.
-BOB (Box of Broadcasts), for example, is restricted to use in the UK.
+BOB, for example, is restricted to use in the UK.
 This is an important consideration until all in-person teaching for all students resumes.

 How to run a Watch Party